OliverEGreen/Regular/README.md

 ## License & Data Safety

 - All data is processed locally on your machine, no external connections are made to anywhere or anything.
-- Regular is available using the highly-permissive GNU Public License v3.0.
-See our [license file](https://github.com/OliverEGreen/Regular/edit/master/LICENSE) for full details.
+- Regular is available using the highly-permissive [GNU Public License v3.0](https://github.com/OliverEGreen/Regular/edit/master/LICENSE).

 ## Current Limitations